 For everyone that has trouble sleeping, practicing good sleep hygiene can make all the difference.

 1) First, check your bedroom.
 Make it as dark as possible (think cave).
 Remove electric appliances, save for an alarm clock (if needed) that is not directly next to your head.
-That means no tv, no stereo, and absolutely NO computers or iPhones.
+That means no tv, no stereo, and absolutely NO computers or iPhones (put on airplane mode at least).
 Consider a white noise machine to drown out street noise, and get blackout curtains.
 They work great!
 If you must sleep with your phone near the bed, put it in airplane mode and do NOT look at it when you wake up in the middle of the night.